rschristopher/rschristopher.github.io/src/references/nostr.md

 Technically, email and websites are based on similar protocols.
-Imagine if one company owned all websites and email -- censoring your emails and prohibiting what you can write on your own website -- this is effectively what social media companies
+Imagine if one company owned all websites and all email -- censoring your emails and prohibiting what you can write on your own website -- this is effectively what social media companies